Hornby5415/tipjar-base-miniapp/README.md

 - One clear primary action: cast a vote
 - Local reward feedback after the first interaction
 - Simple poll creation with two choices
+- Native Wagmi configuration
+- Support for injected wallets
+- Support for Coinbase Wallet
+- No RainbowKit dependency
+- No WalletConnect project ID
+- No WalletConnect connectors